 The 1939 art deco Hotel Shangri-la is an elegant oasis just a short walk from The Santa Monica Promenade and Santa Monica Pier.
 The hotel's chic, minimalist rooms (some with ocean views), feature period fixtures, hardwood floors, and marble baths.

 The hotel's restaurant features a popular New American menu, with an emphasis on farm to table fare.
 The Georgian's indoor/outdoor rooftop bar, which serves light bites, is a favorite sunset spot for visitors and locals alike.

 The courtyard pool has private cabanas, and there is a poolside spa offering massages, facials, and meditation classes.
 Read more about the Hotel Shangri-la here.

 The Huntley's elegant rooms feature glamorous touches such as tufted headboards and designer toiletries.
 Sophisticated suites add soaking tubs and living rooms with leather chairs or pull-out sofas.

 Loews Santa Monica Beach hotel is a 7-minute walk from the Santa Monica Pier and Third Street Promenade.

 The hotel features modern rooms with fresh color schemes; all have step-out balconies, some with ocean views.
 Upgraded rooms add poolside cabanas and patios with fire pits.
 Luxe suites offer living rooms; most have furnished patios or balconies.

 There's also a heated outdoor pool and a hot tub, plus a chic spa with oxygen treatments and a fitness room.
 Read more about Loews Santa Monica Beach Hotel here.

 This elegant, cottage-style resort with grey shingled siding, flower-covered trellises, and cabana-striped awnings channels Cape Cod in all its glory.

-Shutters on the Beach is set along Santa Monica State Beach and is a short walk from the Santa Monica Pier and the shops and restaurants on the Third Street Promenade.
+Shutters on the Beach is set along Santa Monica State Beach, a short walk from the Santa Monica Pier and the shops and restaurants of the Third Street Promenade.